samdani91/package-installer/README.md

-# package-installer README
+# package-installer

-This is the README for the "package-installer" extension.
+This is the README for the "package-installer" vs code extension.
 This extension enhances your development experience in Visual Studio Code by automatically detecting missing npm packages in import statements and providing easy installation options.

 ## Features